cpvp20/Pi/README.md

 Using the Nilakantha method and the Gregory-Leibniz Series to calculate pi.

-Use multiple threads.
+Used multiple threads and a single thread.

-Compare the speed / convergence of both methods.
+Compared the speed / convergence of both methods.